 Kind of ironic that it comes from areas like Pennsylvania yet tastes like it’s native to a tropical climate right?!

 One reason you may have never heard of them is that they don’t travel well.
 Why?
-If you don’t know, most fruits go through quite the journey to get them from farm to supermarket.
+If you don’t know, most fruits go through quite the journey to get from farm to supermarket.
 With PawPaw not traveling well, it makes them hard to reach all corners of the US.

 So where do I find PawPaw?
 I highly recommend checking local farmers’ markets and fruit stands.

 If you’re on the east coast and haven’t heard of them, don’t worry.
-Most people that live where the PawPaw is native to don’t even know they exist either!
+Most people that live where the PawPaw is native don’t even know they exist either!

 PawPaw Ice Cream Ingredients